 Warranty and Service Information

 Your car is probably brandnew right now and in the best condition possible.
 It won’t necessarily stay that way forever.
 You want to know that the vehicle has certain warranty and/or service terms.
 For example, many dealerships offer a free year of maintenance and service to their customers.
 This information could be contained in a separate agreement.
 Be sure to ask if you don't see it.
 If you're unhappy with the provisions set forth in the agreement, negotiate with the salesperson to have better ones articulated in the contract.

 Doing the Math

 Sometimes, either human or computer error can play games with the numbers you're expecting to see.
 As you're discussing the monthly payment amount, as well as any fees for extended contracts or extras, be sure to take note of the figures.
-Once you've started going through the contract, you want to insure that the numbers are correct.
-In addition to just reviewing the individual components, take out a calculator to insure that they've all been added up correctly.
+Once you've started going through the contract, you want to ensure that the numbers are correct.
+In addition to just reviewing the individual components, take out a calculator to ensure that they've all been added up correctly.
 You don’t want to wind up paying too much money for your lease agreement in the end.

 A car lease can be a bit tricky.
 This is especially true if you've never leased a vehicle in the past.
 Following the steps can help you to figure out some of the curves and bumps involved.
 It’s also wise to bring a person with you who's a leased a car or two.

 Quest Automotive Leasing Services 4960 Sheppard Ave E Toronto, ON M1S 4A7 (416) 609-2125 offers open end car leasing solutions for personal or commercial vehicles.
 More information at http://www.questauto.com